redwoodjs/redwood/docs/docs/how-to/installing-shadcn.md

 :::note
 If you're comparing this file against the tailwind.config.js file in [ShadCN's documentation](https://ui.shadcn.com/docs/installation/manual), there are a few key differences:
-- I removed the references to `fontFamily`.
+- Removed the references to `fontFamily`.
+We're using the default Tailwind fonts.
-- the `content` path is different.
-I've updated it specifically for Redwood.
+- The `content` path is different.
+It's updated specifically for Redwood.
 :::

-6. Configure styles
+### 6. Configure styles

 Redwood already set up a CSS file for Tailwind: `web/src/index.css`.